Abdullah-hmed/Frequency-Analysis/README.md

-## Getting Started

-Welcome to the VS Code Java world.
-Here is a guideline to help you get started to write Java code in Visual Studio Code.

-## Folder Structure

-The workspace contains two folders by default, where:

-- `src`: the folder to maintain sources
-- `lib`: the folder to maintain dependencies

-Meanwhile, the compiled output files will be generated in the `bin` folder by default.

-> If you want to customize the folder structure, open `.vscode/settings.json` and update the related settings there.
+## How to Use the Program

+Open the code and put the cipher text in the codeString variable.

+Now run the code and the frequency of each letter in the cipher will be printed.

+## To replace certain letters

+Upon running the program, write your input in the form of "Letter to replace-Letter to replace with"

+For example, to replace each instance of the letter L in 'Hello' with E, the input will be "L-E"

-## Dependency Management
+## Tips

-The `JAVA PROJECTS` view allows you to manage your dependencies.
-More details can be found [here](https://github.com/microsoft/vscode-java-dependency#manage-dependencies).
+write 'quit' to quit the program, or 'restart' to return cipher to original form.